-Operational risk
+- Operational risk

 The Company constantly reviews its internal processes and implements system upgrades.
 Regular staff training and constant process optimisation is arranged.
 This allows minimising the risks that may occur due to human and systemic errors.
+Operational risk is also related to geopolitical risk, which may affect the company's operations.
+The Company has prepared a business continuity plan, the proper implementation of which will allow it to operate in difficult situations.

-Reputation risk
+- Reputation risk